JoshData/python-email-validator/README.md

 And this library does NOT permit obsolete forms of email addresses, so if you need strict validation against the email specs exactly, use [pyIsEmail](https://github.com/michaelherold/pyIsEmail).

-This library is tested with Python 3.6+ but should work in earlier versions:

 [![Build Status](https://app.travis-ci.com/JoshData/python-email-validator.svg?branch=main)](https://app.travis-ci.com/JoshData/python-email-validator)